Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 For this reason, the principles are system-relative in application but structurally general in form.
 Different cooperative systems may realise them through different rules, institutions, customs, technologies, or practices.
 The principle remains the same, while its realisation varies by domain.

-This chapter organises the principles across three movements:
+This chapter organises the principles across a general layer and three applied movements
 - principles governing trust formation;
 - principles governing credibility stabilisation; and
 - principles governing credit extension.